kparrish92/parrish_dissertation/README.md

 # Parrish Dissertation

-This is my dissertation repo.

-## Contents

-I'll come back and explain the structure of my dissertation repo....eventually.
+This is the repo for my dissertation manuscript - it contains data, scripts and the .rmd files used to create the dissertation.